Overtone singing: Canada, United States, and Europe

-Wolfgang Saus, from Germany, is considered one of the major teachers/performers of "polyphonic overtone singing" in Europe.
-Formerly trained as a classical baritone, his unique skills make him instantly recognizable.
-He's also a renowned composer and arranger of polyphonic overtone singing music for solo voice and choirs.
+Wolfgang Saus, of Germany, is considered one of Europe's major teachers/performers of "polyphonic overtone singing".
+His unique skills make him instantly recognizable.
+Trained as a classical baritone, he is also a composer and arranger of polyphonic overtone singing music for solo voice and choirs.

-A cappella singer Avi Kaplan also exhibited overtone singing during his group's (Pentatonix) performances.
-He merged throat singing together with a cappella dubstep.
+A cappella singer Avi Kaplan has done overtone singing during his group Pentatonix's performances.
+He merged throat singing with a cappella dubstep.

-The Overtone Choir Spektrum from Prague, Czech Republic, is unique among overtone choirs, particularly because it connects traditional choir singing with overtone techniques.
+The Overtone Choir Spektrum, of Prague, Czech Republic, is unique among overtone choirs, particularly because it connects traditional choir singing with overtone techniques.
 It is the only one of its kind in the Czech Republic, and one of only a few in the world.

-MuOM Ecstatic Voices is another unique and peculiar overtone singing choir, as it combines in its own compositions Western overtone singing and Tuvan/Mongolian throat singing techniques (such as kargyraa, khoomei, sygyt, ezengiler, bonbarnadyr, among others).
-Created in Barcelona in 2008, with 8 singers on average, it has specialised in the creation of overtone polyphonies, (each singer is emitting an overtone) in addition to the polyphony of the fundamentals, creating two distinguishable sound planes.
+MuOM Ecstatic Voices is another unique and peculiar overtone singing choir.
+It combines in its own compositions, Western overtone singing, and Tuvan/Mongolian throat singing techniques (such as kargyraa, khoomei, sygyt, ezengiler, and bonbarnadyr).
+Created in Barcelona in 2008, with eight singers on average, it specializes in the creation of overtone polyphony (each singer emits an overtone) and the polyphony of the fundamentals, creating two distinguishable sound planes.

 Sherden Overtone Choir was founded in 2016 in Sardinia by Ilaria Orefice and Giovanni Bortoluzzi.
-The choir combines Tuvan Throat Singing Styles with Sardinian Throat singing.
+The choir combines Tuvan throat-singing styles with Sardinian throat-singing.

-Contemporary multi-instrumentalist performer The Suitcase Junket employs a self-taught overtone singing, or throat singing technique in his live and recorded performances.
+Contemporary multi-instrumentalist performer The Suitcase Junket employs a self-taught overtone singing or throat-singing technique.

 Several contemporary classical composers have incorporated overtone singing into their works.
 Karlheinz Stockhausen was one of the first, with Stimmung in 1968.
-Tran Quang Hai (b.1944), a French national of Vietnamese origin, created the composition "Ve Nguon" with the collaboration of Vietnamese composer Nguyen Van Tuong in 1975, in Paris.
-"Past Life Melodies" for SATB chorus by Australian composer Sarah Hopkins (b.
-1958) also calls for this technique.
-In Water Passion after St. Matthew by Tan Dun, the soprano and bass soloists sing in a variety of techniques including overtone singing of the Mongolian style.
+Trần Quang Hải, a French national of Vietnamese origin, wrote "Về Nguồn" with the Vietnamese composer Nguyễn Văn Tường in 1975.
+"Past Life Melodies" for SATB chorus by Australian composer Sarah Hopkins also calls for this technique.
+In Tan Dun's Water Passion after St. Matthew, the soprano and bass soloists sing in a variety of techniques, including overtone singing of the Mongolian style.

 In 2014 German singer Anna-Maria Hefele went viral on YouTube with her "polyphonic overtone" singing.
-The Huffington Post has commented on her "amazing ability" and her singing being "utterly bizarre".
-On 10 October 2014, she was number two on The Guardian's Viral Video Chart, with one online video titled Polyphonic Overtone Singing, which features Hefele as she demonstrates and explains overtones.
-As of February 2023, this video has received more than 20 million views.
+The Huffington Post wrote of her "amazing ability", calling her singing "utterly bizarre".
+On 10 October 2014, she was number two on The Guardian's Viral Video Chart, with the video Polyphonic Overtone Singing, in which Hefele demonstrates and explains overtones.

 Istanbul-based British singer Nikolai Galen incorporates overtones into his experimental work.
 They can be heard on his solo album Emanuel Vigeland, the Black Paintings album Screams and Silence and the Hoca Nasreddin album A Headful of Birds.